 Most of us are used to updating our Mac’s software (macOS) using the Mac App Store – the traditional way of doing it.
-However, there is another method also available to update macOS: using Terminal.
+However, there is another method to update macOS: using Terminal.
 Using this method to update your Mac can save time and be easier for many, especially since the Mac App Store is known to lag on older devices.
-Many users have also reported updates download and install faster when installed using Terminal, so that’s another obvious advantage.
+Many users have also reported that updates download and install faster when installed with Terminal, so that’s another obvious advantage.
+Here we show you how to update your Mac using Terminal.

 Note: since updating software on any system is a core function, you’ll need your administrator password to proceed with any downloads and installations using Terminal.